Atlassian Phone Screen Interview: What It Covers and How to Pass

 The recruiter call feels like a conversation.
 It is not a conversation.
 Expect three topics in roughly this order.

 Your background and recent work.
-The recruiter wants a tight two-minute walkthrough of what you have been building, what your role was, and what decisions you owned.
+The recruiter wants a tight two-minute walkthrough of what you have been building and what decisions you owned.
 They will ask about team structure and cross-functional collaboration.
 This is not small talk.
-Atlassian cares about team dynamics from the first interaction.

 Why Atlassian.
 A generic "I love the products" answer falls flat.
 Everybody loves Jira.
 (Well, everybody says they love Jira.)
-Tie your answer to something specific: a technical blog post, a values statement that resonated with how you actually work, or a product problem that connects to your experience.
+Tie your answer to a specific blog post, a values statement that resonated, or a product problem that maps to your experience.

 Role fit and logistics.
-The recruiter will walk you through available roles, confirm your level expectations (Atlassian uses P30 through P70, where P50 is senior), and discuss location preferences.
-They will likely ask about your timeline and whether you are interviewing elsewhere.
+The recruiter walks you through available roles, confirms your level expectations (Atlassian uses P30 through P70, where P50 is senior), and discusses location.
+They will ask about your timeline and whether you are interviewing elsewhere.

 What Not to Do on the Recruiter Call

 Do not share your salary expectations.
 Atlassian's recruiter may ask directly.
-Deflect politely: "I'd like to learn more about the role and team before discussing compensation."
-The company already knows your market value.
+Deflect politely: "I'd like to learn more about the role before discussing compensation."
 Anchoring yourself early only costs you negotiating room.

 Do not underestimate the values signal.
-Atlassian has five core values, and the recruiter is already listening for alignment.
-Phrases like "open by default" and "don't ship things that hurt customers" are not corporate motivational posters at Atlassian.
+The recruiter is already listening for alignment with Atlassian's five values.
+Phrases like "open by default" and "don't ship things that hurt customers" are not motivational posters here.
 They are interview criteria.
 You do not need to recite them, but your answers should reflect collaborative instincts and direct communication.

 The Atlassian Karat Interview: 60 Minutes, Two Sections